DrNoLife/Destiny-2-Solo-Enabler/README.md

 ### What is D2SE?
 D2SE is a program which creates Firewall rules and blocks out ports used by Destiny 2 (or well, rather Steam itself) for matchmaking.
 This enables the user of the program, to load into an empy strike, or an empty forge.
 Basically, it allows the user to not be matches up with other players.
+Not only does it work for strikes, but any matchmade activity, i.e. strikes, patrol zones, story missions, raids etc...

 For people simply curious as to how the program looks (I'm one of those people, wondering about the UI/UX before downloading a program), I've decided to include this image.